General information about trees

 Who you should contact about storm-damaged or dangerous trees

-Please report the incident to the Streetcare Helpdesk on 01454 868000.
-Please provide as much information as you can and report the situation as ‘urgent’.
+You can report the incident to the Streetcare Helpdesk on 01454 868000.
+Try to provide as much information as you can and report the situation as ‘urgent’.
 The call will be logged for the urgent attention of the tree officer.

 Often, this problem can be rectified by repositioning the aerial or satellite dish.
 Where this is not possible, there are boosters available which strengthen the signals from aerials.
 If you are having problems with television reception because of trees close to your house you can contact Ofcom and request a written report from their engineers.
 Once you have this report you should contact the tree officer through the Streetcare Helpdesk on 01454 868000.

-If you think a tree may be causing subsidence or other damage to your home or other building, please contact your home insurers.
-They may wish to progress this matter with our Risk Management and Insurance department.
-Enquiries should be sent contact your home insurers.
-They may wish to progress this matter with our Risk Management and Insurance department.
-Enquiries should be sent in writing to Risk Management and Insurance, South Gloucestershire Council, Kingswood Civic Centre, High Street, Kingswood, South Gloucestershire BS15 9TR.
+If you think a council owned tree may be causing subsidence or other damage to your home or other building, please contact your home insurers before making a claim to the council.
+They may wish to progress this matter with our Risk Management and Insurance department and will advise you appropriately.

 If you have noticed a vandalised tree on council-owned land, please report it to the Streetcare Helpdesk on 01454 868000.
 They will log the call for the attention of the tree officer.